FAQ About Program / Curriculum

 Students need to have consistent access to an Internet-capable (and connected) computer, and they need to already possess intermediate computer and Internet skills.
 We provide some basic training, as well as online tutorials and a Help Desk to assist you with Moodle (our online learning platform).
 If you have a newer computer with good Internet access and are self-motivated, willing to ask for help, and can follow written instructions, the technology should not prevent you from keeping up.

 Only if your schedule prevents you from regularly engaging in your courses.
-Online courses offer students a lot of flexibility with their schedules.
+Online courses offer participants a lot of flexibility with their schedules.
 However, each online course will have a specific structure (usually a week-by-week format) and a schedule with specific deadlines for activities, homework, and projects.
 Some courses may require you to login and take part in online discussions 3-4 times per week.
 Sometimes you will be required to take part in a synchronous activity at a specific time on a specific day.

 It would certainly vary from participant to participant.
 On the average, participants should be prepared to invest a total of 10-15 hours each week as follows:

 - 4-5 hours on coursework preparation and assignments

 - 6-7 hours for online engagement: reading/responding to posts (Tuesday to Friday)

 - 2-3 hours for personal reflection and experiential exercises